-The Club Committee (16 members) is devoted to proactive and sound management/administration of the Club.
+The Club's Committee is devoted to proactive and sound management/administration of the Club.
 Its members comprise successful businessmen, solicitors and current and former players.
 In addition, there is a Women's Sub-committee in operation to look after matters specific to the women's competition and development.

 NDs are proud to have highly regarded Manager, Cricket Operations in Matthew Johnson and experienced professional cricket coach, Brendan Lyon as the Club Coach.
 Brendan and Tim are well supported in their roles by a number of well qualified assistant coaches.